neoforged/.github/primers/26.1/index.md

         - `component` - The component of a tooltip to display.
         - `style` - The identifier used to compute the tooltip background and frame.
 - `net.minecraft.client.gui.components.debug`
+    - `DebugEntryLookingAt#getHitResult` - Gets the hit result of the camera entity.
     - `DebugEntryLookingAtEntityTags` - A debug entry for displaying an entity's tags.
     - `DebugScreenEntries#LOOKING_AT_ENTITY_TAGS` - The identifier for the entity tags debug entry.
 - `net.minecraft.client.gui.navigation.FocusNavigationEvent$ArrowNavigation#with` - Sets the previous focus of the navigation.
+- `net.minecraft.client.gui.screens.options
+    - `DifficultyButtons` - A class containing the layout element to create the difficulty buttons.
+    - `HasGamemasterPermissionReaction` - An interface marking an option screen as able to respond to changing gamemaster permissions.
+    - `OptionsScreen#getLastScreen` - Returns the previous screen that navigated to this one.
-- `net.minecraft.client.gui.screens.options.WorldOptionsScreen` - A screen containing the options for the current world the player is in.
+    - `WorldOptionsScreen` - A screen containing the options for the current world the player is in.
 - `net.minecraft.client.multiplayer.MultiPlayerGameMode#spectate` - Sends a packet to the server that the player will spectate the given entity.
 - `net.minecraft.client.renderer`
     - `LightmapRenderStateExtractor` - Extracts the render state for the lightmap.